Cosmetic Dentistry

 Before Your Appointment

-No special preparation is needed before bonding
+• No special preparation needed before your visit

-Brush and floss normally before your appointment
+• Brush and floss as you normally would

 During Your Visit